pwbriggs/music-assistant.github.io/docs/music-providers/filesystem.md

 - Artwork which is downloaded is throttled to approximately one request every 30 seconds so it will take some time to download all required artwork with large collections.
 You can force the download by selecting "Refresh Item" from the ⋮ menu in the banner at the top of a view.
 - Local tracks and albums will be linked to the same tracks or albums on other streaming providers.
 Note that same is not simply same name.
 The tags are reviewed to ascertain whether it is indeed the exact same track.
 Without tag information MA will attempt to identify identical tracks based on the other information it has such as artist name, album, and track length.
 However, poor tag information may lead to poor matches.
-- MA prefers an Album Artist to be set for all albums.
-There is a setting under Advanced in the provider configuration for what to do if a track is found without this set.
-The default is to skip the track, so if your tracks are not being imported into the Library then check for this (there will be warnings in the log)

 ## Tagging Files